s-asker/Github_actions_springMVC_deployment/README.md

 ### Dockerfile
 - A multi-stage Dockerfile is used to build the Spring MVC application and deploy it to a Tomcat server.

-### Security and Best Practices
-- Sensitive information is managed using GitHub secrets.
-- Code quality is ensured through SonarQube integration.
-- Infrastructure is managed as code using Terraform, ensuring consistency and reproducibility.

----

-## Prerequisites

-Before proceeding, ensure you have the following:

-1. **GitHub Repository**: The Spring MVC application code should be hosted on GitHub.
-2. **AWS Account**: An AWS account with the necessary permissions to create and manage ECR, ECS, RDS, EC2, and IAM resources.
-3. **Terraform Installed**: Terraform should be installed on your local machine or CI/CD environment.
-4. **Docker Installed**: Docker should be installed for building and pushing Docker images.
-5. **SonarQube Account**: A SonarQube account for code quality scanning (optional but recommended).

----

-## GitHub Actions Workflow

-The GitHub Actions workflow automates the following steps:

-1. **Clone Repository**: Clones the Spring MVC application code.
-2. **Maven Testing**: Runs unit tests using Maven.
-3. **Setup JDK 11**: Configures the Java environment.
-4. **SonarQube Scan**: Performs a code quality scan using SonarQube.
-5. **Build and Push to ECR**: Builds a Docker image and pushes it to AWS ECR.
-6. **Deploy to ECS**: Deploys the Docker image to AWS ECS.

----

-## AWS Infrastructure Setup

-The AWS infrastructure is provisioned using Terraform and includes the following resources:

-1. **ECR Repository**: For storing Docker images.
-2. **ECS Cluster and Service**: For running the application in a containerized environment.
-3. **RDS Instance**: For hosting the MySQL database.
-4. **EC2 Instance**: For accessing the RDS instance.
-5. **IAM Roles and Policies**: For managing permissions.
-6. **Security Groups**: For controlling network traffic.

----

-## Terraform Configuration

-The Terraform configuration files define the AWS infrastructure.
-Key files include:

-- **ECR Configuration**
-- **ECS Configuration**
-- **RDS Configuration**

----

-## Dockerfile

-The Dockerfile is used to build the Spring MVC application and deploy it to a Tomcat server.
-It is a multi-stage Dockerfile to optimize the build process.

----

 ## Security and Best Practices

 - **Sensitive Information**: Managed using GitHub secrets.